-"Pledged State Aid Revenues" means State Aid Revenues not in excess of amounts available under the 2006 Authorization in amounts each year as shall provide for the payment of the Bonds and other alternate bonds secured by a pledge of State Aid Revenues and issued pursuant to the 2006 Authorization and the provision of not less than an additional .10 times such amounts in such years, and pledged under the Indenture as security for the Bonds.
+"Pledged State Aid Revenues" means State Aid Revenues not in excess of \$225,000,000 available under the 2008 Authorization in amounts each year as shall provide for the payment of the Bonds, the 2008 Authorization State Aid Bonds and the provision of not less than an additional .10 times such amounts in such years, and pledged under the Indenture as security for the Bonds.

-"Pledged State Aid Revenues Account" means the account of that name in the Debt Service Fund.
+"Pledged State Aid Revenues Account" means the account of that name in the Debt Service Fund established in the Indenture.

-"Pledged Taxes" means the ad valorem taxes levied against all of the taxable property in the School District without limitation as to rate or amount and pledged hereunder as security for the Bonds.
+"Pledged Taxes" means the ad valorem taxes levied against all of the taxable property in the School District without limitation as to rate or amount and pledged under the Indenture as security for the Bonds.

-"Pledged Taxes Account" means the account of that name in the Debt Service Fund.
+"Pledged Taxes Account" means the account of that name in the Debt Service Fund established in the Indenture.